prshntsuyl/prep/README.md

 # Software Engineering Interview Preparation

-See [this post](https://orrsella.com/2016/05/14/preparing-for-a-facebook-google-software-engineer-interview/) for more background and tips on preparing for an interview.
+See [this post](https://orrsella.com/2016/05/14/preparing-for-a-facebook-google-software-engineer-interview/) and [this](https://orrsella.com/2016/05/28/preparing-for-a-system-architecture-interview/) for more background and tips on preparing for an interview.

 Check this flow :